sumwale/ybox/README.md

 being that the whole setup feels like a native package manager on isolated containers having access to whole slew of applications from huge repositories like Arch Linux with AUR.

+### Examples

+(these are in the src directory)

+zbox-create arch basic.ini

+Create a zbox for Arch Linux running the basic profile.
+By default the name of the container will be "zbox-arch\_basic" which can be changed with the -n/--name option.
+You need to have linked configuration files/directories from top-level zbox to your configuration directory in ~/.config/zbox first i.e. ln -s <zbox-checkout>/\* ~/.config/zbox/.

+zbox-shell zbox-arch\_basic

+Open a shell into the above box

+zbox-destroy zbox-arch\_basic

+Destroy the basic but does not delete any home files or installation files (latter if shared\_root is true).